ivanhawkes/blog/content/post/switching-to-cryengine-5-3-new-entity-system.md

 PostUpdate is now deprecated, so I simply moved the functions into **Update** and sucked up the fact that it would be inconsistent between entities.
 Because of the way I was returning data from the functions there is a single frame delay in any case and everything should still be consistent.
 I should look into doing it a bit better in the future, but it's working fine for now.

 **ReloadExtension** was simply retired.
-I only had it in a few places and it wasn't strictly needed, but was rather a left-over from when I was refactoring GameSDK code.
+I only had it in a few places and it wasn't strictly needed, but was rather a left-over from when I was re-factoring GameSDK code.
 I was able to just drop that code.

 The C++ templates and perhaps GameZero had this piece of code that did useful things when a **eGFE_BecomeLocalPlayer** event arrived signalling this entity was the local player.
 I saw that code and grabbed it for my own, so when they retired that event I was forced to move that code elsewhere.
 I ended up moving it into the initialisation code as a temporary solution and making a check to see if that entity was the local player: